Spirituality in Geriatric Psychiatry

 No commercial interest company provided financial support for this continuing education activity.

 The speaker indicates they have no financial relationships with commercial interest companies to disclose relevant to the content of this educational activity.
-Everyone in a position to control the content of this educational activity will disclose to the CME provider and to attendees all relevant financial relationships with any commercial interest.
 The speaker(s) will disclose if any pharmaceuticals or medical procedures and devices discussed are investigational or unapproved for use by the U.S. Food and Drug Administration (FDA).
 Determination of educational content and the selection of speakers is the responsibility of the activity director.
-Firms providing financial support did not have input in these areas.

 The information provided at this activity is for continuing education purposes only and is not meant to substitute for the independent medical judgment of a healthcare provider relative to diagnostic and treatment options of a specific patient’s medical condition.
 The content of each presentation does not necessarily reflect the views of Des Moines University.